Will cancelling a credit card affect my credit score?

 Yes, reducing your credit limit is one way that you can improve your credit score and can be an alternative to cancelling your card altogether.
 Having a high total credit limit can impact whether you'll be approved for further credit and also damage your credit score.

-If you have multiple accounts with unused credit or high limits that you're not using, you could consider consolidating your debts or reducing your credit limit to boost your score.
+If you have multiple accounts with unused credit or high limits that you're not using, consider consolidating your debts or reducing your credit limit to boost your score.

 How to reduce your credit card limit